MyTooliT/ICOtronic/Documentation/Development.md

     3. Commit your changes
     4. Copy the release notes
     5. Paste them into the main text of the release web page
-    6. Decrease the header level of each section by two
+    6. Decrease the header level of each section by one
     7. Remove the very first header
     8. Check that all links work correctly